programmatordev/yet-another-php-validator/docs/03x-rules-not-blank.md

 Allows to define a `callable` that will be applied to the value before checking if it is valid.

-For example, use `trim`, or pass your own function, to now allow a string with whitespaces only:
+For example, use `trim`, or pass your own function, to not allow a string with whitespaces only:

 ```php
 // Existing PHP callables